 2. Set a Practical Budget

-To start, 50% would be relegated toward necessities, such as housing, utilities, groceries and other essential bills.
-Then 30% is reserved for discretionary spending, like entertainment or eating out.
-Finally, the remaining 20% is for your financial goals, like savings or retirement.
+To start, 50% of your income goes to necessities, such as housing, utilities, groceries, and other essential bills.
+Next, 30% is for discretionary spending, like entertainment or eating out.
+The remaining 20% is for your financial goals, such as savings and retirement.

 3. Make Payments On-Time

-One way to make sure your bills are paid on-time is to set up autopay.
-Since payment history affects approximately 35% of your FICO® Score, making consistent on-time payments could potentially benefit your score.
+One surefire way to make sure your bills are paid by the due date is to automate your finances by setting up autopay.
+Since payment history affects approximately 35% of your FICO® score, consistent on-time payments could potentially benefit your score.

 Plus, many financial institutions may offer a discount for setting up automatic payments.
-You can also go paperless for the ease of getting notifications delivered straight to your inbox, rather than mailbox.
+You can also go paperless and get notifications delivered straight to your email inbox.

 4. Cancel Unused Subscriptions

-Once you have evaluated your spending habits and budget, it can be easier to spot any sundry subscription services you should cancel.
+As you’re evaluating your spending habits and budget, be sure to look for subscription services you can cancel.

 Whether it’s an unused Netflix subscription or an underused gym membership, canceling what you don’t use could save you a substantial sum over the course of a year.

 5. Make a Plan for Your Debt

-If you have debt built up across multiple credit cards, for example, the different interest rates and bill due dates can lead to confusion and missed payments.
+If you’re working on paying off multiple loans, you could explore the idea of consolidating your debt with a personal loan.
+If you have debt built up across multiple credit cards, for example, the different interest rates and due dates can lead to confusion and missed payments.

-One possibility to help simplify payments could be taking out a debt consolidation loan, you could choose a new fixed rate and repayment term, possibly with a lower rate.
+One possibility to help simplify things is a debt consolidation loan.
+You could choose a new repayment term, possibly with a lower interest rate, if you qualify.

 6. Review Your Current Investments

-If you’ve had multiple jobs, you may want to consider consolidating your investment accounts, too.
-Having lots of old 401(k) accounts to keep track of separately may not help you make the most in the long run.
+If you’ve had multiple jobs, you may want to consolidate your investment accounts, too.
+Having several 401(k) accounts from past jobs could be tough to keep track of and might not help you make the most of your money in the long run.

-Rolling over your old 401(k) accounts and combining them into one IRA account, for example, can help clean up your finances.
+Rolling over your old 401(k) accounts and combining them into one IRA account, for example, could be one option to consider.